codefromsun/Github-Username-Checker/README.md

 # Github-Username-Checker
-To check whether a username exists on github or not
+To check whether a username exists on github or not using its api